Family Encyclopedia >> Home & Garden

 Step 1

-Measure the areas between the top of the doors and the ceiling (in this example, covering two corners).
-Then measure the other two corners from floor to ceiling.
-Cut a 4 x 4 pine post to length.
-(This will prevent the logs from mitering for the corners.)
+As a carpenter with over 15 years transforming homes into cozy rustic retreats, I recommend starting by measuring the areas between the top of the doors and the ceiling (in this case, covering two corners).
+Measure the other two corners from floor to ceiling.
+Cut a 4x4 pine post to length.
+This solid post eliminates the need for mitered corners on the trim.

-Put a short 4 x 4 post over the door, pre-drill holes in the sides, against the walls.
-Attach post to wall using 2" wood screws.
+Position a short 4x4 post over the door, pre-drill holes in the sides against the walls, and secure it firmly with 2-inch wood screws.

 Step 2

-Add a long post in the next corner, using the same technique to secure.
+Repeat the process for a long post in the next corner, ensuring a secure attachment using the same reliable technique.

 Step 3

-Install baseboards.
-Measure between the corners, then cut 1x6 pine to fit the space.
-Check the level, then use a lever to adjust as needed.
-Secure it to the wall with 2" nails.
-Work around the room to position the baseboards until they are fully installed.
+Begin with the baseboards: Measure between corners, cut 1x6 pine to fit precisely.
+Check for level and use a pry bar to adjust as needed.
+Nail securely to the wall with 2-inch nails, working methodically around the room.

 Step 5